 13. Explore Hyde Park

-Winding up my list of things to do in Paddington is Hyde Park, London’s best-known green space.
+Winding up this list of things to near Paddington station is Hyde Park, London’s best-known green space.
 Here, you’ll find Speaker’s Corner, the Serpentine, the Diana Memorial, and loads and loads of open space.
 Grab a picnic or a frisbee and make yourself at home in this sprawling patch of natural beauty.

 PIN FOR LATER